sethladd/dartfacts/src/site/facts/dart-achieves-concurrency-via-isolates/index.markdown

 Dart allows you to unlock the performance of modern multi-core machines with Isolates, an abstraction for concurrency and partitioning in Dart.

 All Dart code runs inside an isolate.
 Isolates can run in separate threads or processes, or even in Web workers for HTML5 apps.

-No mutable memory or state is concurrently accessible between isolates, thus reducing common bugs with traditional shared-state multi-threaded concurrency.
+Isolates do not share memory or state, thus reducing common bugs with traditional shared-state multi-threaded concurrency.
-Instead, isolates communicate via message passing over ports.
+Isolates communicate via message passing over ports.
 Messages are copied before received, thus ensuring no state is shared.

 # Example